UW-GAC/analysis_pipeline/README.md

 	`bed_file` | | Output BED file.
 	`sample_include_file` | `NA` | RData file with vector of sample.id to include.
 	`variant_include_file` | `NA` | RData file with vector of variant.id to include.
 	`sparse_threshold` | `0.01104854` | Minimum kinship to use for creating the sparse matrix from `king --ibdseg` output (default is `2^(-13/2)` or 5th degree relatives).
 A block diagonal matrix will be created such that any pair of samples with a kinship greater than the threshold is in the same block, and pairwise kinship between blocks is 0.
-Not used for the output of `king --related`, which is always saved as a dense GDS file.
+Not used for the output of `king --kinship`, which is always saved as a dense GDS file.
 	`phenotype_file` | `NA` | RData file with AnnotatedDataFrame of phenotypes.
 Used for plotting kinship estimates separately by study.
 	`study` | `NA` | Name of column in `phenotype_file` containing study variable.